 Prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques.

 Understand seasonality and know where and how a variety of ingredients are grown, reared, caught and processed.

 Geography

-Locate the world's countries, with focus on North and South America and countries of particular interest to pupils.
+Locate the world's countries, with a focus on Europe and countries of particular interest to pupils.